Marinellie30/Bachelor-Thesis/README.md

 ## Data

 The raw data file `df_wide.csv` is not included in this repository due to participant confidentiality.
-Five participants were excluded prior to analysis due to out-of-range item responses (IDs: 79, 99, 123, 141, 150).
+Participants with out-of-range item responses were excluded.

 To reproduce the results, place your own `df_wide.csv` (with the expected column structure) in the project root before running the pipeline.